 1. Dependent exemption

-Your child is also likely to be your dependent and eligible for the dependent exemption.
+For tax years prior to 2018, your child is also likely to be your dependent and eligible for the dependent exemption.
 An exemption, much like a deduction, reduces your taxable income, which can lower your tax obligation.

 The IRS changes exemption amounts periodically.
 Qualifying children must be under 19 years of age at the end of the year to qualify (under 24 for students).
 If the qualifying child is permanently disabled, the age restriction does not apply.